PythonLinks/letsencrypt-mosquitto/README.md

 # Lets Encrypt Mosquitto Docker Container

 [This Docker Container](https://hub.docker.com/r/pythonlinks/letsencrypt-mosquitto) makes it really easy to create encrypted connections to an MQTT server.
 It uses the caddy web server to generate lets encrypt certificates which the Mosquitto MQTT broker then uses.
-You can also serve files using the include [caddy web server](https://caddyserver.com/v1/).
-The idea is to make life as easy as possible for the user.
+You can also serve files using the included [caddy web server](https://caddyserver.com/v1/).
+The idea is to make life as easy as possible for the mosquitto administrator.

 ## Starting the Broker
 First you need a server on the web.
 I recommend Linode.com.
 Choose their $5.00/month Ubuntu server.
 Follow their instructions for logging in.
 Then [install docker on Ubuntu](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04).